Other parents suck today

 Unless, of course, in the year since that move the other parent has decided the twice-per-month-plus-summers custody arrangement isn’t so hot after all.
 Not if she misses her daughter too much in the long summers and your stepdaughter is missing out on too many weekend slumber parties with her friends because of visiting you.
 And come to think of it, the other parent has been complaining lately how it’s “not fair” that you get all the holiday weekends– forgetting, apparently, that she has 9+ months with her daughter while your family doesn’t even have three.

-It’s only been a year, and the other parent already wants out of the custody schedule she requested, fought for months to achieve and descended to horrible lows to win, refusing to stop at anything– including the destruction of your family– to get her way.
+It’s only been a year, and the other parent already wants out of the custody schedule she requested, fought for over a year to achieve and descended to horrible lows to win, refusing to stop at anything– including the destruction of your family– to get her way.
 Even though it was her idea to move in the first place.
 Even though her daughter’s present ‘really stressful’ traveling schedule is a result of her actions.
 Obviously it would be better to return both households to a life of constant conflict with her daughter smack in the middle.

 And then we have the other other parent.

 The other other parent is also attempting sabotage against your move to Colorado.
-He is taking your biological daughter aside when at his house (and calling her repeatedly when she isn’t) telling her she doesn’t have to move, she can stay with him, he’ll fix up her room– like it wasn’t her idea to move in the first place, like she’s devastated to leave him, like you’re some kind of a monster who is tearing her from him against her will, like he won’t see her the exact same amount after the move as he does right now: about once a month.
+He is taking your biological daughter aside when at his house (and calling her repeatedly when she isn’t) telling her she doesn’t have to move, she can stay with him, he’ll fix up her room– like it wasn’t her idea to move in the first place, like she’s devastated to leave him, like you’re some kind of a monster who is tearing her from him against her will, like he won’t see her the exact same amount after the move as he does right now: about once a month on a good month.
 Like he hasn’t had six years in which to fix up that room, to be active and involved.
 To meet her teachers or attend her conferences or pick her up from school.
 To even pretend to be a father, even if it’s a fake father like that fish that’s packaged as imitation crab.

 And for the length of her life until now, you’d have sold your soul if it meant he’d start giving a shit about his kid.
 Only now that you’ve been around the block a few times, your starting to wonder if she’d reallly be better off spending more time with him, when being around him stresses her out so much that she has tummyaches for days leading up to her weekends with him.